-3.8.5 Slow consumer handling
+3.8.5 Slow consumers

-Slow consumers are FIX sessions that started to lag behind its message reception rate.
-B3's Drop Copy gateway will consider these FIX sessions slow consumers when it cannot completely write a new message on the TCP channel.
+Slow consumers are FIX sessions that started to lag message reception rate.
+B3's Drop Copy Gateway will consider any FIX client a slow consumer when it's unable to write more bytes on the TCP channel of that session.